michael-horansky/multipendulum/simulation/MANUAL.md

 This method handles the naming convention in a different matter to default name generation: rather than sequential indexing, it names each pendulum as '[parameter_set_name]\_[parameter indices]', where _parameter_indices_ is a list-turned-string of integers separated by commas, where the i-th integer refers to the index in the i-th dimension of the parameter space, omitting dimensions that only take a single value, indexing from 1.
 For example, is _l_space_=[(1.5, 2.7, 5), 2.0], _m_space_=[(5.5, 6.5, 3), (1.2, 6.9, 3)], _g_=9.8, then the pendulums will have names in the form 'p_[a],[b],[c]', where _a_ ranges from 1 to 5 and _b_,_c_ range from 1 to 3, describing the values of l_1, m_1, m_2 respectively.

+### Resumption of a previously reached state

+Optionally, after adding the multipendulums, you may call the _analyzer_'s method load_state, which takes zero arguments.
+This method allows you to resume the simulation concluded in a previous run of the program, should you deem the time it has reached insufficient.
+Calling this method will set the states of the multipendulums to the ones at the end of the previous run and also set the time to the time at which the previous simulation concluded. **This requires that the _dataset_name_ values of the two simulations match and that the multipendulums are the same, added in the same order**.
+Note that if you run the second simulation, you need to adjust _t_max_, since leaving it at the same value would force the second simulation to terminate immediately.

 ## Generating data

 To perform the driving frequency analysis itself, call the analyzer's method driving_frequency_analysis.
 This takes 5 arguments: